Strix007/polybar-getweather/README.md

 <a id="installation"></a>
 # Installation
 1 - Get your own openweather api key.
 If you don’t know how to, refer to this [article](https://openweathermap.org/appid).
 2 - Get the city code of the city whose weather details you want.
-You can do thasearching the city on openweather.org and copying the digits after `.../city/`.
+You can search your city on openweather.org and copying the digits after `.../city/`.
 3 - Make a plain text file called .env in your home directory.
 4 - Put the API key and city code in the text file. eg.
 ```
-API_KEY="yourAPIkey"
+OPEN_WEATHER_API_KEY="yourAPIkey"
-CITY_ID="yourCityCode"
+OPEN_WEATHER_CITY_ID="yourCityCode"
 ```
 5 - Make the script executable by `chmod + x /path/to/the/script`
 6 - Put this in your polybar config.ini